piy/Tranzpord/Tranzpord/Assets/Fingers/Readme.txt

 --------------------
 Q: My gestures aren't working.
 A: Did you add a physics and/or physics2d ray caster to your camera?
 What about pass through objects, have you set those up properly?

+Q: Simultaneous gestures are not working.
+A: Ensure you call the allow simultaneous method on one of the gestures.
+Also consider trying ClearTrackedTouchesOnEndOrFail = true.

 Q: Help / I'm lost!?!?
 A: I'm available to answer your questions or feedback at support@digitalruby.com